syncfusion-content/windowsforms-docs/WindowsForms/RibbonControlAdv/Customization-Support.md

 ## Customize System Button

 Customizations can be done to Close, minimize, restore and maximize button through coding.
-The customizations include changing of hover color, image and tooltiptext.
+The customizations include changing of hover color, image and `ToolTipText`.

 Refer the code below for customizing